allianceauth/allianceauth/docs/features/corpstats.md

 ```

 Users who add a Corp Stats with their token will be granted permissions to view it regardless of the above permissions.
 View permissions are interpreted in the "OR" sense: a user can view their corp's Corp Stats without the `view_corp_corpstats` permission if they have the `view_alliance_corpstats` permission, same idea for their state.
 Note that these evaluate against the user's main character.

+## Automatic Updating
+By default Corp Stats are only updated on demand.
+If you want to automatically refresh on a schedule, add an entry to your project's settings file:

+    CELERYBEAT_SCHEDULE['update_all_corpstats'] = {
+        'task': 'allianceauth.corputils.tasks.update_all_corpstats',
+        'schedule': crontab(minute=0, hour="*/6"),
+    },

+Adjust the crontab as desired.

 ## Troubleshooting